- Andaman Islands

 Isaread more »

 Jabme-aimoThe Lappish underworld, ruled by Jabme-akkao.
-In some references, referred to as Jabme-aimo, Jabme-aibmo or Jabme-aibmo.
+At times, known as Jabme-aimo, Jabme-aibmo or Jabme-aibmo.

 Jengk-TongkA Lapp water-spirit or fish-spirit.
-In some references, known as Jengk-Tongk, Kul-jungk, Kul-jungk, Kul-Jungk or Kul-Jungk.
+Also known as Jengk-Tongk, Kul-jungk, Kul-jungk, Kul-Jungk or Kul-Jungk.

 Jumalaread more »

 juoigenA Lappish sacred chant.
 This magical incantation is used to call up the spirits of the dead in a form of language known only to initiates.
-Also known as juoigen.
+Occasionally known as juoigen.

 JurasmateA Latvian sea-goddess.
-In some accounts, known as Jurasmate, Mother of the Sea or Mother of the Sea.
+Sometimes known as Jurasmate, Mother of the Sea or Mother of the Sea.

 juudasAn Estonian devil.
-Sometimes called juudas, Finnish juutas, Finnish juutas, velns, Latvian juods, Latvian juods or juutas.
+In some accounts, identified as juudas, Finnish juutas, Finnish juutas, velns, Latvian juods, Latvian juods or juutas.

 juutasA Finnish devil.
-At times, known as juutas, Estonian juudas, Estonian juudas, velns, Latvian juods, Latvian juods or juudas.
+At times, referred to as juutas, Estonian juudas, Estonian juudas, velns, Latvian juods, Latvian juods or juudas.

 Kabaread more »

 KalervoIn Finnish lore, father of Kullervo.
 He was killed by his brother Untamo.
-Also commonly referred to as Kalervo.
+Also called Kalervo.

 Kalevaread more »